ANTRAX343/mg30-community-guide/README.md

 ## 📄 License

-This documentation is provided under [MIT License](./LICENSE) for educational purposes.
+This documentation is provided under [Creative Commons BY-NC-SA 4.0](./LICENSE) for educational and non-commercial purposes.

+- ✅ **Free to use** for personal and educational purposes
+- ✅ **Attribution required** - Please credit this project
+- ✅ **Share improvements** - Derivatives must use same license
+- ❌ **No commercial use** - Cannot be sold or used commercially

 ---